AbdulsalamMansour/cinepark/README.md

 # CinePark

-This is a sample ap that utilizes The Movie Database (TMDb) free API to show most popular movies and TV series.
+This is a sample app that utilizes The Movie Database (TMDb) free API to show most popular movies and TV series.

  - Upon launch, the app presents the user with two options.
  - Allow the user to search movies and TV.